containers/podman/docs/tutorials/podman_tutorial.md

 ```

 Note: If you add *-a* to the *ps* command, Podman will show all containers.

-### Executing a command in a running container
+### Inspecting a running container
-You can use the *exec* subcommand to execute a command in a running container.
-Eventually you will be able to
-obtain the IP address of the container through inspection, but that is not enabled yet.
-Therefore, we will
-install *iproute* in the container.
-Notice here that we use the switch **--latest** as a shortcut for the latest
-created container.
-You could also use the container's ID listed during *podman ps* in the previous step or
-when you ran the container.
+You can "inspect" a running container for metadata and details about itself.
+We can even use
+the inspect subcommand to see what IP address was assigned to the container.
 ```
-$ sudo podman exec --latest -t dnf -y install iproute
-$ sudo podman exec --latest -t ip a
+$ sudo podman inspect -l | grep IPAddress\":
+        "IPAddress": "10.88.6.140",
 ```

-Note the IP address of the *ethernet* device.
+Note: The -l is convenience arguement for **latest container**.
+You can also use the container's ID instead
+of -l.

 ### Testing the httpd server
 Now that we have the IP address of the container, we can test the network communication between the host